 Our times are forcing people to examine failure.
-Right now many people are feeling they have failed against the larger world.
+Right now many people feel they have failed against the larger world.
 The future looks bleak to many people.

 I am getting asked now, how to work against this?